Advertisement

 Be proactive

-Nearly 50 percent of all Americans have at least one of the three leading risk factors for heart disease (high blood pressure, high LDL cholesterol and smoking).
+Nearly 50 percent of all Americans have at least one of the three leading risk factors for heart disease (high blood pressure, high LDL, and smoking).
 Work with a cardiologist to track risk factors, such as your blood pressure, over time.

 “People often don't want to see a doctor unless they're sick, but there’s value in that routine checkup,” Shaikh says.
 “If everybody could just prompt three to four family members to get evaluated, that would make a huge impact on the prevalence of heart disease.”

 Starting at age 20, if your blood pressure is below 120/80, you should have it checked during your routine health visits or at least once every two years.
-If your blood pressure is higher than 120/80, talk to your healthcare provider (HCP) about how often you should be screened.
+If your blood pressure is higher than 120/80, talk to your HCP about how often you should be screened.

 If you’re age 20 or older, you should also have a fasting lipoprotein profile once every four to six years.
+(This test looks at cholesterol levels and other important markers in your blood.)
 If you have heart disease or if you’re at higher risk, you may need to have your cholesterol checked more frequently.
 Talk to your HCP about which screening schedule is best for you.

 Featured Content